optozorax/unasanu/content/en/index.md

 Mathematically, the essence is that for any finite point in time `T`, we can find a finite chunk of space from the Big Bang, so that when simulating it up until `T`, information that the universe is finite would not reach the observer at the center of this chunk.

 But where do we get information about the organization of elementary particles at the time of the Big Bang?
-As a number, all possible initial conditions exist, so that's not important.
+All possible initial conditions exist as a number, so that's not important.

 However, this method can't be applied to infinite universes without a limit on the maximum speed.
 For instance, in a universe with Newtonian gravity where gravity instantaneously propagates, this is called "action at a distance".
 An example of a universe where there is a limit on the speed of information transmission is Conway's "Game of Life", where the maximum speed is one cell per move.